gabrielraya/gabrielraya.github.io/_posts/2022-09-28-diffusion-models.md

 - [What are Diffusion Models?](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/)

 <p align="justify">
-Before starting, I would like to recall that modeling high-dimensional distributions in a tractable way where training, sampling, and evaluating probabilities  is not easy.
+Before starting, I would like to recall that modeling high-dimensional distributions where training, sampling, and evaluating probabilities is tractable is not easy.
 As a result, approximation techniques such as variational inference and sampling methods have been developed over the years.
 Now, with Diffusion models, we can do that and more!.
 </p>